mpaiva/ux-protocols/README.md

 ## Protocol Structure

-Each protocol includes the following sections:
+Each protocol includes the following sections, as specified in the [UX Protocol Template](/uxp-template.md):

 1. **User Personas and Use Cases**
    - Development through interviews and collaboration with advocates.